-Many of the measures adopted in response to, and challenges resulting from, COVID-19 may continue for the duration of the pandemic, which is uncertain, and could significantly reduce our revenue and adversely impact our business, financial condition and results of operations for the duration of the pandemic.
-As a result, we cannot assure you that our recent volume of Zephyr Valves sold are indicative of future results or that we will not experience additional adverse or materially adverse impacts associated with the COVID-19 pandemic.
+We cannot assure you that our recent volume of Zephyr Valves sold are indicative of future results or that we will not experience additional adverse or materially adverse impacts associated with the COVID-19 pandemic.
 Further, there may be limited provider capacity due to labor shortages, or for other reasons, which could limit the ability of patients to receive treatment with Zephyr Valves.
-This limited provider and hospital capacity could have a material adverse effect on our business, financial condition and results of operations as the pandemic subsides and following the end of the pandemic.
+This limited provider and hospital capacity could have a material adverse effect on our business, financial condition and results of operations as the pandemic subsides.

-The severity, magnitude and duration of the COVID-19 pandemic, the public health responses and its economic consequences, as well as the efficacy, availability and distribution of vaccines, remain uncertain, rapidly changing and difficult to predict.
-The pandemic's impact on our financial condition and results of operations performance, as well as its impact on our ability to successfully execute our business strategies and initiatives, also remains uncertain and difficult to predict.
+The pandemic's impact on our financial condition and results of operations performance, as well as its impact on our ability to successfully execute our business strategies and initiatives, remains uncertain and difficult to predict.
 To the extent the pandemic continues to disrupt economic activity globally, it could adversely affect our ability to access capital, which could in the future negatively affect our liquidity.
 In addition, depressed economic activity resulting from the COVID-19 pandemic has had, and could in the future have, a material adverse effect on our long-term business as hospitals curtail and reduce capital and overall spending.
-For example, economic market disruptions have resulted, and may in the future result, in significant job losses and reductions in disposable income.
+For example, economic market disruptions have resulted, and may in the future result, in significant job losses, inflation, supply chain disruptions, changes in behavior of healthcare organizations, and reductions in disposable income.
 If patients are unable to obtain or maintain health insurance policies, it may significantly impact their ability to pay for the procedures utilizing our products, further negatively impacting our business, financial condition and results of operations.

-We continue to monitor the rapidly evolving situation and guidance from domestic and international authorities, including federal, state and local public health authorities, and there may be developments outside our control requiring us to adjust our business strategies and operating plan.
-To the extent the COVID-19 pandemic adversely affects our business and financial results, it may also have the effect of heightening many of the other risks described in this "Risk Factors" section.
+We continue to monitor guidance from domestic and international authorities, including federal, state and local public health authorities, and there may be developments outside our control requiring us to adjust our business strategies and operating plan.
+To the extent the COVID-19 pandemic adversely affects our business and financial results, it may also have the effect of heightening other risks described in this "Risk Factors" section.